 Granite Academy has forged a relationship with "Trot On", a JRI therapeutic riding program located at Furnace Brook Farm in Marshfield, MA.
 The student participants from Granite Academy will engage in equine therapy to promote their engagement in the therapeutic process, aided by the horse-human relationship.
+Granite Academy is able to offer this 6-week program to three groups of 2-3 students each year.
 Students will learn and develop emotion identification and modulation skills.
 Students will build insight and awareness around the interconnection of their thoughts, feelings, and behaviors, and will receive psychoeducation about the impacts of trauma in a developmentally appropriate manner.
 The staff of Granite Academy will have an awareness of students' group therapy goals so as to support their continued development of regulation skills across settings.